Our Values

 Having grown up exploring the woods of Western Massachusetts, I have always found inspiration, comfort, and healing amongst the company of trees.
 Hand in hand with my love for the forest is a desire to work wholeheartedly to preserve trees and the health of the natural ecosystem.

-With a master’s degree in Arboriculture from the University of Massachusetts-Amherst and over 15 years of experience caring for landscapes, I have gained extensive knowledge to best steward trees to ensure their longevity and harmony within your property.
-I also have a deep understanding of both native and horticultural plant communities, and how to design landscapes that feel unified, resilient, and enduringly beautiful.
+With a master’s degree in Arboriculture from the University of Massachusetts-Amherst and over 10 years of experience caring for trees and gardens, I have gained extensive knowledge to best steward trees to ensure their longevity and harmony within your property.
+I also have a strong understanding of native and horticultural plant communities and how to plant trees and gardens that are supported by a healthy soil-ecosystem.

-As an arboriculture graduate student at UMass, I focused my research on tree risk assessment, specializing on improving arborists’ understanding of how decay in trees affects their likelihood of failure.
-You can read about my research in the scientific journal – Forests.
+As an arboriculture graduate student at UMass, I focused my research on tree risk assessment and how arborist’s can better assess the effect of decay on tree failure.
+You can find my research article in the scientific journal – Forests.

 I have worked for the USDA Forest Service’s Urban and Community Forestry program and alongside exceptional arborists at Preservation Arborists and Smith College Botanical Garden.